ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 	The above command assumes you have retrieved and stored your API token as part of a Galaxy server list.
 See :ref:`galaxy_get_token` for details.

 The ``ansible-galaxy collection publish`` command triggers an import process, just as if you uploaded the collection through the Galaxy website.
 The command waits until the import process completes before reporting the status back.
-If you wish to continue without waiting for the import result, use the ``--no-wait`` argument and manually look at the import progress in your `My Imports <https://galaxy.ansible.com/my-imports/>`_ page.
+If you want to continue without waiting for the import result, use the ``--no-wait`` argument and manually look at the import progress in your `My Imports <https://galaxy.ansible.com/my-imports/>`_ page.